Respectability politics: Health implications of respectability politics

 On an individual level, respectability politics can manifest itself in impression management behaviors.
-Across all socioeconomic levels, many black people agree that partaking in impression management is necessary in order to navigate everyday life in a racialized society.
+Across all socioeconomic levels, there are some Black people who agree that partaking in impression management is necessary in order to navigate everyday life in a racialized society.
 However, these behaviors, also referred to as vigilant behaviors, can have negative consequences on people.
-In this specific case, vigilance can be defined as "anticipatory and ruminative thoughts and behaviors involved in the preparation for discriminatory treatment and mirror behaviors that align with the presentation of self strategies encouraged by proponents of black respectability politics but likely utilized by many African Americans to engage in racially hierarchical social spaces."
-For many black people, vigilant behaviors take the form of altering one's presentation of self (including one's dress, speaking, etc...), "avoiding social situations where likelihood of discrimination may be higher," and "daily preparation for possible experiences with prejudice and discrimination."
-In other words, these people anticipate stress often, and thus, act accordingly to try to avoid discrimination-based stress.
-However, research shows that anticipating stress often can be detrimental to one's health because this activates the body's primary stress response system, known as the hypothalamic pituitary adrenal (HPA) axis.
-Activating the HPA axis is helpful in that it activates the body to better deal with said stress.
+In this specific case, vigilance can be defined as "anticipatory and ruminative thoughts and behaviors involved in the preparation for discriminatory treatment and mirror behaviors that align with the presentation of self strategies encouraged by proponents of Black respectability politics but likely utilized by many African Americans to engage in racially hierarchical social spaces."

+For many Black people, vigilant behaviors take the form of altering one's presentation of self, including one's dress, manner of speech, etc., "avoiding social situations where likelihood of discrimination may be higher," and "daily preparation for possible experiences with prejudice and discrimination."
+Research shows that this anticipatory stress can often be detrimental to one's health because this activates the body's primary stress response system, known as the hypothalamic pituitary adrenal (HPA) axis.
+Activating the HPA axis is known to help the body to better deal with said stress.
 However, when the anticipatory stress is very frequent, it can cause "dysfunction of the stress response system and then poor mental and physical health."

 Black Lives Matter

 The Black Lives Matter movement is an example of a movement against respectability politics.
-The movement was motivated by the shooting and death of Trayvon Martin, an unarmed black teenager.
-The number of subsequent police killings of unarmed black men that gained broad national attention motivated a conversation about racial stereotypes and why certain racial stereotypes came to imply black men are "dangerous".
+The movement was motivated by the shooting and death of Trayvon Martin, an unarmed Black teenager.
+The number of subsequent police killings of unarmed Black men that gained broad national attention motivated a conversation about racial stereotypes and why certain racial stereotypes came to imply that Black men are "dangerous".
 The Black Lives Matter movement argues that people are deserving of rights regardless of "any ostensibly non-respectable behaviour."
-Instead of acknowledging and shying away from negative black stereotypes, the Black Lives Matter movement works to expand the concept of what it means to be "respectable" and argue that negatively stereotyped behaviour should not be met with deadly force.
+Instead of acknowledging and shying away from negative Black stereotypes, the Black Lives Matter movement works to expand the concept of what it means to be "respectable" and argues that negatively stereotyped behaviour should not be met with deadly force.

-In line with the growth of the Black Lives Matter movement, some celebrities who have typically shied away from conversations about race have begun to engage with the topic.
+In line with the growth of the Black Lives Matter movement, some celebrities who have typically shied away from conversations about race began to engage with the topic.
 For example, at the beginning of her career, popular television producer and creator Shonda Rhimes aired shows that had colourblind scripts, despite having diverse casts (e.g. Grey's Anatomy).
 This was consistent with modern respectability politics in what is sometimes argued to be a post-racial era.
 Today, Rhimes engages in conversations about racial inequality in the media and addresses racially charged topics on her show, pushing against respectability politics and affirming the rights of all people regardless of their "respectability".